AkshayGadkari/SeleniumFramework/README.md

 By one of the three ways:

+1)This will Generate Cucumber HTML Report after performing test

-1)mvn clean verify
+mvn clean verify

 OR

-2)mvn clean verify-Dcucumber.filter.tags="@FullRegression and
+2)(This will Generate Cucumber HTML Report after test, Tag based execution)

-not @Ignore"
+mvn clean verify -Dcucumber.filter.tags="@FullRegression and not @Ignore"

 OR

+3)(Can run Multiple tests)

+mvn test
+mvn test
-3)mvn test
+mvn test
+..
+.

-mvn verify -DskipTests
+(This will Generate combined Cucumber HTML Report for all tests, Tag based execution) mvn verify -DskipTests